vedantshimpi1712/CalBurn/README.md

    - Heart Rate: Average heart rate during activity in bpm
    - Body Temperature: Body temperature during activity in °C

-2. The app uses the following formula to estimate the calories burned:

-   Calories Burned = f(\text{Gender, Age, Height, Weight, Duration, Heart Rate, Body Temperature})

-   The prediction is based on a pre-trained machine learning model. 📉
+2. The prediction is based on a pre-trained machine learning model. 📉

 3. 🔘 Click the Predict button to see the result.